Search

 Consistent hashing is one of those algorithms that revolutionized distributed systems by solving a seemingly simple problem: how to distribute data across servers while minimizing redistribution when the number of servers changes.

 While the implementation details can get complex, the core concept is beautifully simple - arrange everything in a circle and walk clockwise.
-This elegant solution is now built into many of the distributed systems we use daily, from Redis to DynamoDB.
+This elegant solution is now built into many of the distributed systems we use daily, from DynamoDB to Cassandra.

 In your next system design interview, remember: you usually don't need to implement consistent hashing yourself.
 Just know when it's being used under the hood, and save the deep dive for those infrastructure-heavy questions where it really matters.